 If you do not have a reason to change this value you should simply leave it at the default setting.

 If you are installing the server on a Windows system you will be able to choose if the service is started manually or automatically by the system.

-The installer will now extract the necessary files and start the service.
+The installer will now extract the necessary files.